alyulina/spoon-billed-sandpiper/README.md

 looking at the results of Fedya's code now + merging them with Rai's; also decided to average over the last 1,000 points for red-necked sting simulations (see pics in `/Users/alyulina/Projects/Kondrashov/Sandpiper/h=sigm/ver22/Rai's/notebook-ver22.ipynb` for why)

 **renamed/reorganized some notebooks, files mentioned above might not exist anymore, but I am hoping to write up a clear description soon** (also see the first paragraph above)

-issue: cannot make interpolation in python work; missing points for beta = 3000 when comparing interpolated curves and data points

 **How to do things:**
 - generate {*mu*, *sigma*, *alpha*, *beta*} points + an input file (`RNS_input.txt`) with *mu*, *sigma*, *alpha*, *beta*, and the output file name and location (`make shs.ipynb`)